Establish Session

 Click "Sign in."

-We are logged in!
+You are signed in!
 Go ahead and enter some tasks you've been needing to get done.

-At this point, users can sign in with a username and password!
-Next, we will add the ability to sign out.
+At this point, you have built an app that allows users to sign in with a username and password!
+Next, you will add sign out.